LaurentOngaro/UEVaultManager/docs/source/intro.rst

 `License Program For non-commercial open source development <https://www.jetbrains.com/community/opensource/#support>`__

-They tools are great !
+Their tools are great !
 If you don't know them, you should give them a try.